hikogui/hikogui/docs/anti_aliasing.md

 Y = 0.2126 * R + 0.7152 * G + 0.0722 * B
 ```

-My intuition of luminance calculations on high-gamut colors is that
+My intuition of luminance calculations in high-gamut extended-sRGB color space
-the luminance is always positive.
+is that the luminance is always positive.
 Since if a color outside of the standard sRGB
 triangle is selected at least one of the components must be a positive enough
 value to force the luminance to be above zero.
+Having only positive values is important
+for taking the square root, see the next section.

 <https://en.wikipedia.org/wiki/Relative_luminance>

-### Lightness
+### Lightness (L)
 Lightness is the perceptual uniform indication of brightness.

 In this paper we use the range of lightness values between 0.0 and 1.0 to